 Tonga has close relations with its Pacific neighbors.
 Tonga and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, Asian Development Bank, International Atomic Energy Agency, and World Trade Organization.

-Tonga has no embassy in Washington, DC, but has a permanent representative to the United Nations in New York who also is accredited as ambassador to the United States.
-Tonga has Consulate-General in San Francisco, California.
+Tonga has no embassy in Washington, DC, but has a permanent representative to the United Nations in New York who is also accredited as ambassador to the United States.
+Tonga maintains a Consulate-General in San Francisco, California.

 More information about Tonga is available from the Department of State and other sources, some of which are listed here